 LiteratureThe final chapter is followed by a list of used literature.

-AnnexesTo the annexes we put parts of the work that are considerable descriptive.
-For example guide for using the created system, fragments of source text, detailed diagrams and detailed descriptions of project’s parts, etc. In relevant cases, also taken extensive evidence of the claim used in the work - consult this with the supervisor.
+AnnexesTo the annexes, we put parts of the work that are considered descriptive.
+For example a guide for using the created system, fragments of source text, detailed diagrams and detailed descriptions of project’s parts, etc. In relevant cases, also taken extensive evidence of the claim used in the work - consult this with the supervisor.

-Requirements for the form, scale, typographic adjustment and linguistic qualityFor diploma thesis is set minimum 30 pages without annexes.
-Number of pages of annexes is not limited.
-However observe short and effective account of the importance of the annex for thesis evaluation and for possible follow-up thesis in the future.
+Requirements for the form, scale, typographic adjustment and linguistic qualityFor diploma thesis is set at a minimum of 30 pages without annexes.
+The number of pages of annexes is not limited.
+However, observe a short and effective account of the importance of the annex for thesis evaluation and for possible follow-up thesis in the future.
 Unnecessarily large amount of annexes (i.e., if it is not well justified) may be negatively evaluated, at least for environmental and economic reasons.

 The term standardized page refers to the rating of workload, not to the number of printed pages.
 From a historical point of view it is the number of manuscript pages, which was written on the typewriter, the average length of 60 characters for a line and 30 lines per page of the manuscript.
 Because of proof registration marks it was used vertical spacing 2 (every other line).
 These data (number of characters per line, number of lines and space between them) does not apply to the final printed result.
 They are used only for assessing the scope.
 One standardized page means 60 * 30 = 1800 characters.
 Typewritten page is about 2 kB of text.
 The amount of type sites is only approximate estimation.